It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Precision focuses on how the movements should be properly executed.

 Learning new things is healthy for the brain.
 Say, for example, juggling.
-A study from the University of Oxford shows that juggling increased the white matter in the brain.
+A study from the University of Oxford shows that juggling increases the white matter in the brain.
 These are the white fibres that allow neurons to communicate.
-The results found that those who spent more time learning new skill developed significantly more white matter.
+The results found that those who spent more time learning new skills developed significantly more white matter.

 Much is true with Reformer Pilates.
 One of the biggest benefits you can get from it is learning.